Welcome to Reading & Mid Berkshire CAMRA

 We are by no means complacent though.
 There are many fights still to be won - getting a full pint, or cutting the excessive UK duty on beer.
 You can help by joining CAMRA today.
 Our voice is listened to by government because we have so many members.
 Joining will further strengthen that voice.

-If you want to carry on drinking good beer in great pubs, join CAMRA and protect your pleasure.
+If you want to carry on drinking good beer, cider and perry in great pubs, join CAMRA and protect your pleasure.

 Twitter / CAMRA_Official